slowpokiie/ernestsong/exampleSite/content/english/_index.md

     - title : "Our Projects"
       images:
       - ""
-      content : "ERNEST SONG helps all businesses not only reach, but exceed their goals.
+      content : "ErnestSong helps all businesses not only reach, but exceed their goals.
 Our experience helps us lay out a strategy that perfectly fits our clients.
 This collaboration is essential for the successful transition from strategy, to plan, to action.
 Learn about some of our past projects below, and get in touch to see what we can do for you."
       button:
         enable : false
         label : ""